People often ask what is the Internet of Things? Indeed, there is a lot of confusion out there.

 IoT devices communicate using Internet protocols and represent potentially billions or trillions of connections that can be utilised to create new technological advancements.

-So, in lay terms, this means that more devices that ever are connected to the internet.
+So, in lay terms, this means that more devices than ever are connected to the internet.
 Whereas once the internet was only accessed using computers and phones, today more mundane appliances like TVs and fridges are utilising the web.

 What is the Internet of Things – Global Growth of IoT